 In 2011, MDANZ formed a research trust to advance and fund local research for the benefit of New Zealanders with neuromuscular conditions.
-The Trust (formally known as the Neuromuscular Research Foundation Trust or NRFT), is the principle sponsor of the New Zealand Neuromuscular Disease Registry and distributes funding* for projects that address MDANZ’s four current research priorities - standards of care; habilitation and rehabilitation; New Zealand prevalence and incidence of neuromuscular conditions; and, treatments and cures
+Neuromuscular Research New Zealand (formally known as the Neuromuscular Research Foundation Trust or NRFT), is the principle sponsor of the New Zealand Neuromuscular Disease Registry and distributes funding* for projects that address MDANZ’s four current research priorities – standards of care; habilitation and rehabilitation; New Zealand prevalence and incidence of neuromuscular conditions; and, treatments and cures

 To view a copy of the 2019 Annual Report, please click here.